 Solving complex puzzles

-I still vividly recall the Rubik’s Cube boom of last century.
+I still vividly recall the Rubik’s Cube boom of the last century.
 While I never bought one, several of my friends did.
 I was challenged to solve the puzzle to demonstrate my level of intelligence.
-I decided to confirm I was indeed irremediably dumb and never went for it.
+I decided to confirm I was indeed irremediably dumb, and never went for it.
 Even if one were to solve it one time, the subsequent challenge was to replicate success quickly and thus salvage the genius reputation.
-Chess was (and still is) my cup of tea when it came to board games and puzzles.
+Chess was (and still is) my cup of tea regarding board games and puzzles.
 Moreover, I had already learned how to code and was sure the cube solution would eventually be programmed.

 The original cube had six different colors, each having nine squares.
-The goal was to arrange a scrambled cube by rotating its moveable edges so that for every color, all similar squares were placed on the same side.
+The goal was to arrange a scrambled cube by rotating its moveable edges so that all similar squares were placed on the same side for every color.
 There are several ways to solve this puzzle.
 But, of course, the ultimate goal is to minimize the number of rotations and the amount of time required.
 It turns out the former is twenty.
 This solution is known as God’s Algorithm and is used to solve similar puzzles.
 Moreover, the cube can now be unscrambled in less than one second thanks to robotics (AI/ML!) and digital algorithms.1 Cooking recipes have also been used to illustrate algorithms.
 But recipes are prone to sequential changes that might have no impact whatsoever on the final output.

 But now, we have sufficient ammunition to define an algorithm in simple terms.
 An algorithm comprises a series of limited, effective and sequential commands designed to efficiently tackle a specific task under particular given or initial conditions.